rebelsky/le21/_assignments/misc-09.md

 **Grading rubric**

-* Presents the breadth of topics included in the text (4 points).
+* Presents the breadth of topics included in the text (3 points).
-* Indicates that it's about liberal education and/or liberal arts (2 points).
+* Indicates that it's about liberal education, liberal arts, and/or Grinnell education (3 points).
 * Attractive; something someone might buy (or at least pick up on a "free book" table) (2 points).